Teaching Phonics

 The key differences between these two approaches of teaching phonics are:

-If you want to teach your child to read using phonics, there are a variety of different reading programs available to help you.
+If you want to teach your child to read using phonics, there are a variety of different reading programs for teaching phonics available to help you.
 Whether you are looking for a simple handbook describing the steps you should follow, or an on-line program with computer-animated games to entertain your child while they are learning, you should be able to find something that meets your needs.

 You could also try some phonics games which are all about recognising sounds in words, blending sounds to make words and having fun with rhyming words.